vsrinivas/fuchsia/docs/contributing.md

 * Include [tags] in the commit subject flagging which module, library, app, etc, is affected by the change.
 The style here is somewhat informal.
 Look at past changes to get a feel for how these are used.
+Gerrit will flag your change with `Needs Label: Commit-Message-has-tags` if these are missing.

 * [Googlers only] Commit messages may reference issue IDs, which will be turned into links in the Gerrit UI.
 Issues may also be automatically closed